Bach d minor, Part III

 (continued from Part II)

-This work is written as a multi-sectional Praeludium in the prevailing north German "stylus phantasticus" of the time, meaning that free, improvisory sections alternated with fugal imitative sections; typically, such a piece had as many as 7 separate sections: Free -- Strict (4/4) -- Free -- Strict (3/2) -- Free -- Strict (6/8) -- Free.
-Sometimes one or more of these section was omitted, leading to pieces with only 6 or maybe as few as 3 sections altogether (single Strict section framed on each side by 2 Free sections).
-This is how Bach worked the form for his "great" Toccata and Fugue in d minor, by condensing the music down to 3 parts, viz., Free -- Strict (4/4) -- Free [See blog, Getting Started With Writing, Part XXII].
-It's also believed that the title was added by later copyists.
-If Bach ever gave it a title at all he would have called it either a "Praeludium and Fugue" or, more probably, just "Praeludium."
+This piece is written as a multi-sectional Praeludium in the prevailing north German "stylus phantasticus" of the time, meaning that free, improvisory sections alternated with fugal imitative sections; typically, such a piece had as many as 7 separate sections: Free -- Strict (4/4) -- Free -- Strict (3/2) -- Free -- Strict (6/8) -- Free.
+Sometimes one or more of these sections were either omitted or consolidated, leading to pieces with only 6 or maybe as few as 3 sections altogether (single Strict section framed on each side by 2 Free sections).
+Bach worked the form for his "great" Toccata and Fugue in d minor by condensing the music down to 3 parts, viz., Free -- Strict (4/4) -- Free [See blog, Getting Started With Writing, Part XXII], which he would have known simply as a "Praeludium."

-At first glance it might appear that there are several thousand ways, at least, to play this work, but that would fall far short of the mark.
+At first glance it might appear that there are several thousand ways, at least, to play this work, but that would fall far, very far, short of the mark.
 The number of ways the free opening can be played, figuring only 2 different possibilities for each of its 30 measures, calculates to well over a billion (see Calculating Stop Combinations, Part II).
 This is part of the sense of the music.
 This free forum provides a playground which beckons every performer to take their own personal walk through it.
 If that walk happens to morph into an unpredictable rampage the listener tagging along will have trouble keeping up, and herein lies the danger.
 Probably no other piece of organ music has been subjected to such extremes in interpretation and, as a consequence, so systematically mishandled.

 The notation itself also has to be watched.
 Bach had the habit of including an extra bar among the stems of a consecutive run of short notes to indicate when he wanted an extra note of equal value to be squeezed into that run.
 This extra bar does not mean that the extra note moves suddenly faster.
 It simply means that between the bottom note and top note all the notes come out evenly, but with one more.
 This is how it was notated in early times, and an example can be found in measure 19 of this work.
 The run is performed in one swoop where the bottom note and top note come out on the beat.
 All the notes of this run written for the right hand are of equal duration.
 The first section of Bach's G Major Fantasia for organ is loaded with these figures.